 Who Can Play It: Recommended for ages 6 and up.

-Main Objective: Pictureka is the game which requires players to spot specific pictures as fast as they can.
+Main Objective: Pictureka is a game that requires players to spot specific pictures as fast as they can.

 What do I need to play the Pictureka game?